apache/gravitino/docs/iceberg-rest-service.md

 - Supports the Apache Iceberg REST API defined in Iceberg 1.3.1, supports all namespace and table interfaces. `Token`, `ReportMetrics`, and `Config` interfaces aren't supported yet.
 - Works as a catalog proxy, supporting `HiveCatalog` and `JDBCCatalog`.
-- Builts with Iceberg `1.3.1`.
+- Builds with Iceberg `1.3.1`.
 The Iceberg table format version is `1` by default.
 - When writing to HDFS, the Gravitino Iceberg REST server can only operate as the specified HDFS user and doesn't support proxying to other HDFS users.
 See [How to access Apache Hadoop](gravitino-server-config) for more details.